fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 In the 1920s and 30s we see a dramatic fall in the price of agriculture.

-In the book *The Grapes of Wrath* by John Steinback describes the history of a couple of American farming families who were forced to flee from Oklahoma westward, this narrative of a couple families fits the macroeconomic narrative:
+In the book *The Grapes of Wrath* by John Steinbeck describes the history of a couple of American farming families who were forced to flee from Oklahoma westward, this narrative of a couple families fits the macroeconomic narrative:

 After World War One, countries were concerned that food imports would pose a food security issue during conflict times and thus started scaling domestic production to become self-sufficient.

 Globally, this created an overproduction of primary resources.

-East Europe and Russain exporters were heavily impacted during World War One, hence we can observe an outsourcing of primary prodcution to neutral countries of the world such as Canada - wheat acreage expanded by 80% under WWI).
+East Europe and Russian exporters were heavily impacted during World War One, hence we can observe an outsourcing of primary production to neutral countries of the world such as Canada - wheat acreage expanded by 80% under WWI).

 After the World War we see original market players to re-enter the market - yet competitors such as Canada had time to scale production.

 The increased competition drove down international commodity prices as new producers feared crowding out by original players, thus reducing profitability for farmers who owned land, some were driven out causing not only commodity prices but land prices to decline.

-Conseqeuntly, primary producing countries really struggled during the 1920s.
+Consequently, primary producing countries really struggled during the 1920s.

 ### Unfavourable Labour Market Conditions of the 1920s

-In th 1920s the Labour Markets in the industrialised world experienced very high unemployment.
+In the 1920s the Labour Markets in the industrialised world experienced very high unemployment.

-As a result, this became a political issue and also a cause of economic debate about how persistent unemployment could exist as at the time, the economic narrative (neoclassical) stated only cyclical unemployment was relevent as market forces would adjust conditions back to equilibrium.
+As a result, this became a political issue and also a cause of economic debate about how persistent unemployment could exist as at the time, the economic narrative (neoclassical) stated only cyclical unemployment was relevant as market forces would adjust conditions back to equilibrium.
 The main question raised was:

 *"Why do wages not fall in response to persistent unemployment?"*